Campaigners are fighting to stop the practices of the festival of Gadhimai in Nepal. Here’s why

 - Nepal’s Ministry of Culture, Tourism & Civil Aviation, Ministry of Home Affairs, and the Ministry of Communication & Information Technology all published notices in local newspapers to reduce, discourage and ultimately end animal sacrifice.

-- HSI/India joined with Bihar’s Animal Husbandry Department, People for Animals and local group Jag Jagran Sansthan, to perform street theatre plays promoting the bloodless Gadhimai message, in addition to sponsoring radio advertisements and billboards in multiple languages and dialects.
+- HSI/India joined with Bihar’s Animal Husbandry Department, People for Animals and Jag Jagran Sansthan, to perform street theatre and radio plays promoting the bloodless Gadhimai message

 - In Kathmandu and Bara, multi-faith groups alongside HSI/Nepal, FAWN and other animal welfare groups, worked together to urge the government to ban religious animal sacrifice across all religious, cultural, caste, ethnic and linguistic groups in Nepal.